chadwhitman/wharton-sass-boilerplate/README.md

-## Wharton Sass Boilerplate
+## Wharton Sass Architecture
-#### A boilerplate for Sass projects using a simple 3-1 architecture pattern.
+#### A structure for Sass projects using a simple 3-1 architecture pattern.

 #### Overview
 The scss directory consists of three folders to organize a projects main style areas: